Hello and welcome to Sage.

 Since COVID-19, we are a virtual clinic.
 You can book, schedule and pay for your appointment on-line.
 Your care will be directed by a physician.
 Our validated assessments are comprehensive and include a review of all mental health issues.
 You will be given a diagnosis, treatment, monitoring and coaching, for as long as you need it.

 We look forward to serving you.
-On behalf of all of us at Sage, we welcome you.
+On behalf of all of us at Sage, welcome.

 Dr. Antonio Ocana MSc, MD, CCFP, ABAM, founder